cr-267/cr-267/README.md

 ---

 ## 😄 Fun Facts
-- ⚡ Debugging sometimes feels like *detective work* 🕵️
+- ⚡ Debugging feels like detective work 🕵️ (except the criminal is my missing semicolon).
-- 🧩 Solving **DSA problems** = my daily brain gym 🏋️
+- 🧩 Solving **DSA problems** = my daily brain gym 🏋️.
-- 📈 If there’s data, I’ll definitely visualize it 📊
+- 📈 If there’s data, I’ll visualize it—even if it’s my coffee consumption ☕📊.
-- 🎮 When not coding, I’m probably gaming or exploring AI tools
+- 🎮 When not coding, I’m gaming, exploring AI tools, or trying to explain Git to my friends.

 ---

-✨ *“Great code is 10% syntax and 90% problem solving.”* ✨
+✨ *“Great code is 10% syntax and 90% problem solving (and maybe 0.5% Stack Overflow).”* ✨

----